 The confidence of other staff members has increased, as they have access to in-house training, and a point of contact within the school if they are ever unsure.
 Importantly, they also have the opportunity to work with children who themselves have a highly developed understanding of the principles and practices of sport, and of its value not just in itself, but in a wider context of self-discipline, self-confidence and self-esteem.

-Attendance in the school is extremely high (just short of 97% for the academic year 2015/16), which indicates, in part, a school population which is healthy and motivated.
-Attendance rates among staff are also very high (only 7 teacher days in total lost to sickness since October 2015), suggesting that the children see good modelling of the value of being fit and healthy and in school.
+Attendance in the school is extremely high (97.18% for the academic year 2017/18), which indicates, in part, a school population which is healthy and motivated.
+Attendance rates among staff are also very high, suggesting that the children see good modelling of the value of being fit and healthy and in school.